SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/README.md

 # SWTOR Granny2 (.gr2) Import/Export add-on for both Blender 2.8x and 2.9x

 ## WARNING: this add-on breaks when running on Blender 2.93.
-For the time being we recommend to stay on Blender 2.92 or older while we solve the bug (or import objects on 2.92 to append them to 2.93 projects).
+For the time being we recommend to stay on Blender 2.92 while we solve the bug, or import objects on 2.92 and then move them to 2.93.

 This add-on provides Blender with an import/export feature for the Star Wars: The Old Republic (SWTOR) specific flavor of the .gr2 3D model format, including rigging data (vertex groups, weights) and armatures.